-Should you have a project that needs early contractor involvement, or tender enquiries please contact us here.
+Should you have a project that needs early contractor involvement or tender enquiries please contact us here.

 Bathpool Flap Valves

 These flap valves are 1.3 metre diameter self-regulating HDPE valves that protect a dozen houses from flooding in Bathpool near Taunton, Somerset.
-MCL installed these near the River Tone and are a common sight except at high tide when they blocking the flow of water upstream.
+MCL installed these near the River Tone and are a common sight except at high tide when they block the flow of water upstream.
 They were installed between 2012 and 2013 by Martin Childs Limited.

 Could more work be done to protect the residential area at high tide when there’s heavy rainfall?